cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/local-discourse-on-vagrant.md

     > lxc delete --force discourse-host
     > lxc launch -p ssh-vagrant-profile -p discourse-host-profile ubuntu:18.04 discourse-host

-If you execute the above the pristine discourse-host is re-created within less than 20 seconds.
-This is possible, because the ubuntu:18.04 image is already cached.
+When you execute the above commands then a pristine discourse-host is re-created within less than 20 seconds.
+This is possible, because the ubuntu:18.04 image was already fetched earlier and it is cached now.

 You can look at the disk image of the container via: